 The increasing prevalence of regulatory legislation, some of which contain strict liability offences, is also determined by community expectations of what activities should be regulated.
 As the values of a community change over time, the degree of moral blameworthiness attaching to certain conduct may change as well, as the moral blameworthiness of an action increases, the community's desire for increased regulation of that activity will also increase.
+This is particularly the case in relation to young people and the culture of drinking to excess, which communities around Australia today expect governments to address and regulate.

 The use of strict liability offences for liquor licensing can be justified on the basis that the offence applies to people who choose to engage in regulated activity, or are on notice that they are operating in a regulated context.
-People who choose to apply for a liquor licence or permit choose to do so and are on notice that they must abide by the laws that govern the licence.
-Licensees and permit-holders place themselves in a relationship or responsibility with their customers and the wider public.
-It is on this basis that the Government believes that the use of strict liability offences contained in this Bill is relevant to the policy objectives, and reasonable
+People who elect to apply for a liquor licence or permit choose to do so and are on notice that they must abide by the laws that govern the licence.
+Licensees and permit-holders place themselves in a relationship of responsibility with their customers and the wider public.
+It is on this basis that the Government believes that the use of strict liability offences contained in this Bill is relevant to the policy objectives of harm minimisation and community safety, both of which are demonstrably justifiable and reasonable.